Best For

 Response Test

-The Octave Horizon has extremely fast material responsiveness.
+The Octave Horizon has very fast material responsiveness.
 In our tests, we measured a mostly recovered response time of 0.2 seconds and a fully recovered response time of 0.6 seconds.

 Mostly Recovered